TOC, 1, 2, 3, 4

 2.6) When I start the server, I get an error

-message saying it "cannot obtain needed licenses"
+message saying it "cannot obtain needed licenses".
+What's

 wrong?